basham/swit-workshop-writing/slides.md

 > - **Waiter:** Great.

 Notes:
-People in a conversation should be cooperative.
+This happens when people in a conversation are cooperative.
 In this example, the waiter says, "Would you like wheat bread or gluten-free bread?"
 The customer responds, "Wheat, please."
 The waiter confirms, "Great."
 In this case, the waiter states upfront the options available to the customer.
 The customer can provide a simple response by selecting one of those options.